By Lucas Bucl

 Here are three key issues to examine when it comes to college funding:

-3. Other fund sources can help you or your kids cover college costs include:
+3. Other fund sources can help you or your kids cover college costs:

 - Student loans